The Value of Connection

 The weekend retreat is being held at the beautiful Inner Guidance retreat centre, near picturesque medieval village Lavenham.
 The owner of the retreat, Jo, was a warm host and we were treated to delicious gluten-free, sugar-free, dairy-free, everything-free menu, three times a day.
 I promise; it actually was delicious.
 I haven’t felt healthier in a long time.

 In another similarly intense exercise, we settled into eye contact, before being invited to imagine the smell and taste of each other’s essence.
-I thought imagining a stranger with their clothes off was intimate, being asked imagine their smell and taste is an entirely different matter.
-To my surprise, he smelt kind and he tasted like lemons!
-I know, it’s pretty out there, but it worked.
+I thought imagining a stranger with their clothes/organs/skeleton off was intimate, being asked imagine their smell and taste is an entirely different matter.
+You might not believe it, but he smelt kind and he tasted like lemons...
+I know; I was surprised too.
 We were no longer strangers and I felt intimately yet innocently connected to these new friends who otherwise would have seemed worlds apart from me.

 These exercises are intimidating, but effective and well-led.
 Elena’s teaching is highly spiritual, but grounded in accessible philosophy and she equips her clients with some valuable tools to enhance communication in relationships.